 “Vehicle manufacturer” means the manufacturer that is granted certification by the Executive Officer for a motor vehicle.

-“Vehicle owner” has the same meaning as “owner” as defined in section 460 of the Vehicle Code.

 Warranty Coverage.

 Propulsion-Related Part Warranty.
 The vehicle manufacturer of each zero-emission vehicle shall warrant to the ultimate purchaser and each subsequent purchaser that the vehicle is:

-Designed, built, and equipped so as to conform, at the time of initial sale, with all applicable regulations adopted by the California Air Resources Board pursuant to its authority in chapters 1 and 2, part 5, division 26 of the Health and Safety Code; and
+Designed, built, and equipped so as to conform, at the time of initial sale, with all applicable regulations adopted by the California Air Resources Board (CARB) pursuant to its authority in chapters 1 and 2, part 5, division 26 of the Health and Safety Code; and

-Free from defects in materials and workmanship which cause the failure of a propulsion-related part to be identical in all material respects to the part as described in the vehicle manufacturer's application for certification for a warranty period of 3 years or 50,000 miles, whichever first occurs, and 7 years or 70,000 miles, whichever first occurs, for “high priced” propulsion-related parts.
+Free from defects in materials and workmanship that would cause a propulsion-related part to fail to be identical in all material respects to the part as it was described in the vehicle manufacturer's application for certification.
+The duration of this warranty is 3 years or 50,000 miles, whichever first occurs, and 7 years or 70,000 miles, whichever first occurs, for “high-priced” propulsion-related parts.

 “High-Priced” Propulsion-Related Parts.
-Each vehicle manufacturer shall identify in its application for certification, per California Code of Regulations, title 13, section 1962.4, “high-priced” propulsion-related parts which are propulsion-related parts that the vehicle manufacturer has determined have an individual replacement cost at the time of certification exceeding the cost threshold as follows:
+Each vehicle manufacturer shall identify in its application for certification, per CCR, title 13, section 1962.4, “high-priced” propulsion-related parts which are propulsion-related parts that the vehicle manufacturer has determined have an individual replacement cost at the time of certification exceeding the cost threshold calculated in accordance with CCR, title 13, sections 2037(c)(2) through (c)(4) for “high-priced warranted parts.”

-CARB shall calculate the cost threshold using the following equation:

-Cost thresholdn = $300 x (CPIn-2 / 118.3)

-where:

-Cost thresholdn is the cost threshold for the applicable model year of the vehicle rounded to the nearest ten dollars.

-n is the model year of the new vehicles.

-n-2 is the calendar year two years prior to the model year of the new vehicles.

-CPI is the annual average nationwide urban consumer price index published by the United States Bureau of Labor Statistics.

-The cost threshold shall be revised annually by the Executive Officer.
-The highest-cost metropolitan area in California shall be identified by the Executive Officer for use in this section.
-If a vehicle manufacturer seeks certification of a vehicle before the applicable annual average CPI is available, the cost threshold shall be calculated using the average of the monthly nationwide urban CPI figures for the most recent twelve-month period for which figures have been published by the United States Bureau of Labor Statistics.

-The vehicle manufacturer shall calculate the individual replacement cost for each propulsion-related part by determining the retail cost it (or its authorized service network) charges to a vehicle owner, including the cost of the part, labor, and standard diagnosis, in the highest-cost metropolitan area of California and compare the retail cost to the cost threshold.

 Battery Warranty.
-The vehicle manufacturer of each battery electric vehicle and plug-in hybrid electric vehicle shall warrant to the ultimate purchaser and each subsequent purchaser that the vehicle’s battery is free from defects in materials and workmanship which cause the deterioration of the battery state of health to be less than 70% for a warranty period of eight years or 100,000 miles, whichever first occurs, for 2026 through 2030 model years, and 75% for a warranty period of eight years or 100,000 miles, whichever first occurs, for 2031 and subsequent model years.
+The vehicle manufacturer of each battery electric vehicle and plug-in hybrid electric vehicle shall warrant to the ultimate purchaser and each subsequent purchaser that the vehicle’s battery is free from defects in materials and workmanship which cause the battery state of health to deteriorate to less than 70% for a warranty period of eight years or 100,000 miles, whichever first occurs, for 2026 through 2030 model years, and 75% for a warranty period of eight years or 100,000 miles, whichever first occurs, for 2031 and subsequent model years.

 Subject to the conditions and exclusions of subsection (c)(7), the required warranties shall be interpreted as follows: